danielyxie/bitburner/doc/source/netscript/hacknetnodeapi/getNodeStats.rst

             ram:                Node's RAM,
             cores:              Node's number of cores,
             cache:              Cache level.
 Only applicable for Hacknet Servers
+            hashCapacity:       Hash Capacity provided by this Node.
+Only applicable for Hacknet Servers
             production:         Node's production per second
             timeOnline:         Number of seconds since Node has been purchased,
             totalProduction:    Total amount that the Node has produced